tiramiseb/terraform_packer_ansible/README.md

 This example shows very simple stuff, insufficient for production usage...
 The following basic evolutions could be done:

+* Docker usage is really basic, honestly I'm really not satisfied about how I have configured it.
 * Use templates instead of copying files, in order to make stuff more generic and allow re-using playbooks.
 Also, split the playbook into roles.
 * Do not use a single admin IAM role.